kehikko/kehikko.github.io/v2/http/api.md

 Even in this case with example the keyword `accept` you need to define `null`, `true` or `false` as accepted value besides others.

-Defining too many multiple types at once can lead to undefined when combined with other keywords.
+Defining too many multiple types at once can lead to undefined behaviour when combined with other keywords.